The Nancy Harts: The Women Who Kept Watch

-In 1861, at the beginning of the Civil War, the men of LaGrange (around 1,300 of them) left to serve the Confederate Army.
-One of the wives left behind was one Nancy Hill Morgan, who realized that the departure of the men from their community left LaGrange particularly vulnerable to Union forces.
+In 1861, at the beginning of the Civil War, around 1,300 men from LaGrange left to serve the Confederate Army.
+One of the wives left behind, Nancy Hill Morgan, realized that the departure of the men from their community left LaGrange particularly vulnerable to Union forces.
 Left alone in LaGrange along with the other women and children and undeterred by loneliness, Mrs. Morgan decided to turn her emotion into action.

-A practicing physician in LaGrange, too old for military duty, took on the task of acting as their firearms instructor.
-In due time the women became expert markswomen as they participated in target practice twice a week, becoming unbothered by the kick of a gun or the smell of gunpowder.
+A. C. Ware, a practicing physician in LaGrange who remained home from the war due to a disability, took on the task of acting as their firearms instructor.
+Using William J. Hardee’s Rifle and Light Infantry Tactics, the women began drilling and practicing their marksmanship.
+The leaders offered prizes to the best shot, and in due time the women were expert markswomen and became unbothered by the kick of a gun or the smell of gunpowder.
 As far as the lack of firearms, the town banded together to offer the women rusty, old firearms as weapons.

 In 1863, LaGrange turned into a hospital for wounded soldiers and the Nancy Harts took on another hat, going from markswomen to nurses, tending to every suffering soldier they could.
 Almost every building in town became a working infirmary, all the while the news of Sherman’s approach was thickly hanging in the air.

 General Robert E. Lee surrendered on April 9th, but news of the end of the war took time to disperse around the country.
-On April 16th, nearby Fort Tyler was attacked by Union troops led by Colonel Oscar La Grange, his name a mere coincidence.
-With the attack came news of loss for the Nancy Harts, but even with heavy hearts the women continued their routines as normal – drills at Harris’s Grove, then a march through town.
+On April 16th, nearby Fort Tyler, the “Last Fort to Fall” was attacked by Union troops led by Colonel Oscar La Grange, his name a mere coincidence.
+With the attack came news of loss for the Nancy Harts, but even with heavy hearts the women continued their routines as normal – drills, then a march through town.

 As legend has it, during their routine post-drill march through town the ladies made it to 600 Broad Street where they saw a group of Union soldiers approaching, a moment they had perhaps imagined hundreds of times in their years of training.
 So, with ruffled skirts and guns on their shoulders, the women stood their ground.